AliceO2Group/InfoLogger/doc/README.md

   During development phase, it can be useful to set mode to "stdout", to allow using the infoLogger interface and printing messages without infoLoggerD/infoLoggerServer.
   When "infoLoggerD" mode is selected and no infoLoggerD connection can be established, the mode falls back to "stdout".

+* infoLoggerD local socket

+  The connection between a client process using infoLogger API and the local infoLoggerD is done through a UNIX named socket.
+  By default, it uses a Linux abstract socket name.
+  On systems where such sockets are not available, one can configure it to a named socket associated with the filesystem.
+  This can be done by specifying in infoLoggerD configuration the rxSocketPath parameter, and name it with a path starting with '/', e.g. '/tmp/infoLoggerD.socket'.
+  The same value has to be set for the client configuration, in the txSocketPath key.
+  User is responsible to ensure that file access permissions are configured properly.